 All vacation home rentals located within El Dorado County (with the exception of the City of South Lake Tahoe and the City of Placerville) are required to have an active VHR Permit issued by the County.
 Failure to acquire or maintain an active VHR Permit means an owner cannot use their property as a vacation home rental.

 "The owner of any vacation home rental that is determined to be operating without the necessary permit required under this section shall be subject to the penalties listed above in Section 5.56.140.
 Each day of operation without a permit shall constitute a separate violation and is subject to an additional penalty.
 In addition, any vacation home rental found to be operating without a permit will not be permitted to obtain a permit until all past due transient occupancy taxes, penalties and interest are paid in full and will be precluded from applying for a vacation home rental permit or form being added to the waiting list for a one-year period."

 Fines must be paid to the County within 30-days of assessment.
 Failure to pay fines may result in additional enforcement actions as specified in Title 9.02 of the El Dorado County Code of Ordinances.
 Additional enforcement actions include, but are not limited to, the placement of a lien against the property, and referral of the unpaid debt to the County's Revenue Recovery Division.

 Additionally, a VHR Permit cannot be renewed until all unresolved code enforcement cases have been closed and ALL fines are paid.

-Payment in the form of a personal check, cashier's check, or money order should be made payable to EDC Code Enforcement and submitted to:
+Payments can be made online by creating an account through ETrakit or in the form of a personal check, cashier's check, or money order should be made payable to EDC Code Enforcement and submitted to:

 El Dorado County Code Enforcement2850 Fairlane CourtPlacerville, CA 95667